 Fishing at Winchell Lake

 So the warnings online from people that you need to wear rubber boots at Winchell Lake?
-Yeah they’re legit.
+Yeah, they’re legit.
 If you’re a smart guy like me and risk going in runners, enjoy your wet socks all day.
 Winchell Lake was some great fishing, but it’s surrounded by ankle deep wet marsh.
 Wear big rubber boots if you plan on going to fish here.

 Winchell Lake itself is beautiful.
-It’s located just south of the town of Water Valley, and about a 50 minute drive from downtown Calgary.
+It’s located just south of the town of Water Valley, and about a 50-minute drive from downtown Calgary.
 It’s a somewhat shallow lake, surrounded by trees and your typical Albertan wilderness.
 Bears sometimes frequent the area, so not a bad idea to bring bear spray if you’re going to be away from your vehicle.
 There is a road that leads in, and some room for parking.

 We spent a few hours here today trying our luck.
-The sun was out in full force, it was hot and gross, but the wind picked up for a bit and the clouds moved in, nice day out.
+The sun was out in full force, it was hot and gross, but the wind picked up for a bit and my butts moved in, nice day out.
 We didn’t catch anything, but did see someone else pull a large trout of some kind out.
 A bad day out fishing is still better than a good day in the office, so they say.
-There were a couple guys floating around, but I didn’t see them catch anything either.
+There were a couple of guys floating around, but I didn’t see them catch anything either.